Crowds in Brazil as Lula sworn in as president

 It's the third time the left-wing politician, known as Lula, has held the country's highest office.
 He also led Brazil between 2003 and 2010.

-He was elected in October after defeating Jair Bolsonaro, who reportedly flew to Florida instead of attending the inaguaration of his successor.
+He was elected in October after defeating Jair Bolsonaro, who reportedly flew to Florida instead of attending the inauguration of his successor.

-Read more: Lula sworn in as Brazil president as Bolsonaro flies to US